dwave-examples/feature-selection-cqm/README.md

   https://img.shields.io/badge/Open%20in%20GitHub%20Codespaces-333?logo=github)](
   https://codespaces.new/dwave-examples/feature-selection-cqm?quickstart=1)

-# Feature Selection for CQM
+# Feature Selection for NL

-This demo showcases feature selection using the constrained quadratic model (CQM) solver via
+This demo showcases feature selection using the NonLinear model (NL) solver via
 [D-Wave's scikit-learn plug-in](https://github.com/dwavesystems/dwave-scikit-learn-plugin).
 The demo can be used with two different datasets: